 The Office Manager role is changing.
 There’s no doubt about it.
 The role was already beginning to shift before the outbreak of the coronavirus pandemic.
 However, upon returning to the physical office or virtual office, the role of the office manager is evolving.

 Office Managers are no longer there to make sure people wash their dishes after lunch, to buy office supplies, or to fix the broken printer.
 They are now essential for employee happiness, safety, retention, and more.

 This article will explore the qualities, skills, and tools that a great office manager needs to excel in their role this year and beyond.

 How to become a Great Office Manager

-An office manager’s workload piles up fast.
-Along with keeping the physical office ticking over, they also need to manage staff movements, travel, expectations, the list goes on.
+That's why an office manager’s workload piles up fast.
+Along with keeping the office space functional and dynamic, they also need to manage staff movements, travel, expectations, the list goes on.
 There’s a mountain of expectation on an office manager’s role, and many employees have their different ideas of what an office manager should actually do.

 Becoming an office manager is highly rewarding, not only by fulfilling people’s expectations of you but exceeding them.
 You can hold yourself accountable for, and become a key contributor to, the success of a business and its employees.

 Setting clear expectations to become a good office manager

 1. Be the most organized person in the company

 Organizational and time management skills are at the top of the list and for a good reason.
 It's no longer just about creating a new filing system.
 An office manager needs to know everyone’s schedule, as well as their own.
 The role requires juggling co-workers, 3rd party suppliers, long-term business plans, as well as day-to-day operations.
 If organizational skills aren’t there, work will pile up fast.